Lugar de Baixo

 Sítio do Lugar de Baixo (Portuguese for bottom place) is a sea village in the municipality of Ponta do Sol in the Portuguese archipelago of Madeira.
-The population in 2011 was 336, in an area of 0.47 km².
+The population in 2011 was 336, in an area of 0.47 km^{2}.
 It is approximately 15 km west of Funchal.

 History

 This coastal platform was formed in the year 1803 by a massive cliff slide into the ocean.

 The origin of the toponymy Lugar de Baixo is linked to this event when a part of the Lombada locality slid down forming the low sea platform.

 Geography

 This village on the south-west coast of Madeira is a natural amphitheater fronting the Atlantic Ocean to the south and steep rock cliffs to the north.
 Man-made stone walls terraces of volcanic soil shape the landscape.

 The waves break large and surfing is enjoyed here by experienced surfers.